 step 3Learn Key Graphic Design Tools

 There are a variety of tools that Graphic Designers use.
 Most commonly, they work with graphic design software.
-Adobe Creative Suite is the standard for most Graphic Designers.
-You will want to become familiar with PhotoShop, Illustrator, and InDesign, as the majority of design work can be created through these tools.
+Adobe Creative Cloud is the standard for most Graphic Designers.
+You will want to become familiar with Adobe PhotoShop, Adobe Illustrator, and InDesign, as the majority of design work can be created through these tools.
 There are many user guides and training resources widely available.
 To get started, you may want to take a look through Adobe’s series of tutorials.

 step 4Work On Your Own Projects to Develop Your Graphic Design Skills